seapagan/github-changelog-md/docs/contributing.md

-I'd recommend using [pyenv](https://github.com/pyenv/pyenv) to manage your Python installations, the [pyenv-installer](https://github.com/pyenv/pyenv-installer) works for Linux and Mac OS X. For Windows, you can use the [pyenv-win](https://github.com/pyenv-win/pyenv-win) port.
+I'd recommend using [pyenv](https://github.com/pyenv/pyenv) to manage your Python installations, the [pyenv-installer](https://github.com/pyenv/pyenv-installer) works for Linux and macOS.
+For Windows, you can use the [pyenv-win](https://github.com/pyenv-win/pyenv-win) port.
 See the [Pyenv-Win Website](https://github.com/pyenv-win/pyenv-win#installation ) for installation instructions.